 Big picture

 As chair of the City Council's Finance Committee, I have a deep understanding of the financial “perfect storm” facing our cities and towns.
+And right now, the numbers don't add up anywhere.
 Most communities in the 5th Middlesex District have had to ask voters for the difficult choice to pass an override in the past year, just to maintain basic city services.
 The deck is stacked against local government budgets, threatening our schools, parks, libraries, roads, sidewalks and first responders.
 We need leaders who will work fix the local budget crisis at the state level.
 That includes:

 Secure changes to the Chapter 70 school funding formula's broken local share requirement, so that it reflects a community's ability to pay